-- reducing transaction costs for domestic and international investors; and - increasing confidence in the integrity of New Zealand's takeovers market.
+- reducing transaction costs for investors; and - increasing confidence in the integrity of New Zealand's takeovers market.

 As one of a number of regulators active in this wide area of the capital markets, the Panel's contribution at the outcome level cannot realistically be measured.